 - Chia Seed Pudding with pomegranet seeds

-I’ll be honest, the growing is fun but once my cut date was in site, I actually got cold feet and a little attached to my long, braided ponytail.
-I get compliments on it almost daily and I’d be chopping off one of my best features!
+I’ll be honest, the growing is fun but once my cut date is set, I get cold feet and very attached to my long, braided ponytail.
+It takes years go grow it that long so it’s definitely a commitment.
 But I keep reminding myself, it’s JUST HAIR… it’ll grow back!
-Change is good.
-And beyond that, simply thinking of at a child receiving their replacement hair wig and I was good to go.
+Change is hard, but it’s also good.
+And, thinking of at a child receiving their replacement real hair wig warms my heart.

-- Clean out our closets and donate to Purple Heart, Good Will or sell on an app like Poshmark, Let it Go or Facebook Marketplace.
+- Clean out our house, closets and garage and donate to Purple Heart, Good Will or sell on an app like Poshmark, Let it Go or Facebook Marketplace.

-- Practice self-care and self-love (a spring hair makeover is one of the most uplifting and rejuvinating things you can do, especially when your hair is going to uplift someone else)
+- Practice self-care and self-love (a spring hair makeover is uplifting, especially when your hair is going to uplift someone else)

 I filmed part of my round two hair donation… but sure to follow along on Instagram for round three with my grand niece…